Feyerabend/vm/vm5/README.md

 ## garbage collection

 So far we have ignored in principal how memory or memory management for the VM should or could look like.
+Certainly the *stack* is a memory allocation of sort, but we keep it close to the stack machine, so it should not exceed either a predetermied size or too much allocated space (no infinite memory) allocating or deallocating memory with function calls, calculations on the stack, etc.

+But there is a concern considering the 'heap'.
+It can be difficult to determine at compile time how much of memory should be allocated.
+Thus the *heap* is used for objects whose lifetime and size cannot be determined at compile time.

-In Python the build-in garbage collector takes care of much memory concerns.
+In Python the build-in garbage collector takes care of any memory concerns.
 But in C we have to check for ourselves the memory required.
-So far the easiest solution is to allocate memory at the start, and crash when ther is no left.
+So far the easiest solution is to allocate memory at the start, and crash when there is nothing left.
 This isn't ideal in a real scenario.
-One way of handling memory in C is also to use garbage collection at suitable places, in the program.
+One way of handling memory in C is also to use garbage collection, collected at suitable places, in the program.

+In C, functions like 'malloc' (memory allocation) and 'free' (deallocation) are used to manage memory on the heap.
+When you allocate memory using 'malloc', a block of memory is reserved on the heap, and you receive a pointer to that memory.
+When you are done using that memory, you must manually release it using 'free' to avoid memory leaks.
+Over time, as memory is allocated and deallocated, the heap can become very fragmented, which can lead to inefficient use of memory and, in some cases, allocation failures if there isn’t a large enough contiguous block available.

 Memory management in a VM can involve several critical aspects.
 They can including allocation, deallocation, and garbage collection.